 The Library has designated spaces for group work and for quiet study.
 Floors 5-8 and the Graduate Study Rooms in the Main Library are quiet areas.
 Quiet areas in the Music Library are marked with signs.
-Cell phone conversations and video conferencing are not allowed in quiet areas.
+Cell phone conversations, video conferencing, and group study are not allowed in quiet areas.

 Please be considerate of others.
 Note that even if you are using earphones, your electronic device may be loud enough to disrupt others.
 Limit cell phone use and video conferencing to areas where you will not disturb others.

 Library areas may not be used for prolonged sleeping or as living quarters.
 There are two nap pods located on the 1st Floor Ocean Side of the Library that are designated for short rest periods.
 UCSB offers assistance for students in need of housing and shelter through its Basic Needs Resources.

 Smoking, Tobacco, and e-Cigarettes